Charles Kingston: Final years

 By the time of his resignation from cabinet, Kingston's health was poor and he was struggling to carry out his departmental duties.
 Due to financial difficulties he soon returned to his legal practice.
 He was re-elected unopposed at the 1903 federal election and made his final parliamentary speech in March 1904, which left him exhausted; a month later he was admitted to a private hospital in Melbourne.
 Following the collapse of Deakin's government, Kingston was offered a place in the new ministry formed by ALP leader Chris Watson.
 He reluctantly declined on medical advice.

 From 1904, Kingston was frequently absent from the House for medical reasons, but was nonetheless re-elected unopposed at the 1906 election.
 He was nursed by his wife Lucy at their home south of Adelaide, with visitors including John Langdon Bonython noting his obvious mental decline.
 Lucy was also in poor health and became the subject of derision in society circles following an incident with Jenkin Coles, where she reportedly "set the dogs on him and chased him away, menacing him with a broomstick".

 Kingston died in Adelaide on 11 May 1908 following a stroke the previous day, less than a week after the death of his older sister Ludovina.
 Federal parliament was sitting at the time and adjourned for the day in his honour.
 A state funeral was held on 13 May and was "one of the largest ever seen in South Australia", with Deakin in attendance.
 He was buried at the local West Terrace Cemetery, survived by his wife who died in 1919.
 He left an estate valued at £50 following the payment of debts, excluding two properties held in his wife's name.

 Exhumation

 Kingston's body was exhumed in March 2008, nearly 100 years after his death because two people thought they may be his direct descendants from one of his illegitimate children.
-It is claimed that Kingston was ostracised by Adelaide society for his sexual orientation & indiscretions and that he fathered at least six illegitimate children.
+It is claimed that Kingston was ostracised by Adelaide society for his sexual indiscretions and that he fathered at least six illegitimate children.